Is this one of your greatest fears as a heart-centred solopreneur?

 Do you feel (not just think) but really FEEL in your heart of hearts that marketing online is “icky”?

 I’m here to burst your bubble (in a compassionate, supportive way of course!)

 Letting people know you are out there…

-Marketing is in reality MORE important than your business.
+First thing, make sure to understand the future of AI and see where your business lies with it.
+Secondly, despite various opinions and pointers, nothing is more important for your business than marketing.
+Marketing is, in reality, more significant than your business.
 Yep, I know that’s a pretty big claim to make, but if you want to earn your living doing the work that you love, you need to let people know you are out there.